duncanamps/box80/README.md

 Box80 is a multi-platform virtual machine designed to execute Z80 code in a 64K code space.
 The intended usage is for running CP/M 2.2 and debugging assembly language apps developed for that operating system.
 The software emulates the hardware of [CP/M on breadboard by Grant Searle](http://searle.x10host.com/cpm/index.html) and caters for the following features:
 * Z80-SIO used to control serial input and output.
 This is redirected to the Windows screen and keyboard, there is no real serial linl
-* CF card interface to allow storage of the CP/M operating system, CP/M commands, and user installed software and data
+* CF card interface to allow storage of the CP/M operating system, CP/M commands, and user installed software and data (not implemented)
 * The ROM disable feature is not implemented as it is not actually used (the monitor is loaded into RAM automatically by the VM)

 ### Dependencies